daud99/FunctionCallGraph/README.md

 #     ea = 4199680
 ```

-In case if you want to specify your own EA then simply comment the last line as shown in above snippet in main.py file.
+In case if you want to specify your own EA then simply uncomment the last line as shown in above snippet in main.py file.

 ## How to execute Script

-1. You have to open your PE in the Portable Executable in IDAPro.
+1. You have to open your PE file in the Portable Executable in IDAPro.
 2. Select the File > Script file option from menu bar.
 3. Browse to main.py file.
 4. This will simply execute the IDAPython script.